ahartloper/UVC_MatMod/README.md

 - Dimitrios Lignos and Albano de Castro e Sousa for their guidance and assistance in the formulation of the model theory and return mapping algorithms.

 ## References
+[1] Hartloper, de Castro e Sousa, and Lignos (2021).
+"Constitutive Modeling of Structural Steels: Nonlinear Isotropic/Kinematic Hardening Material Model and Its Calibration", Journal of Structural Engineering, https://doi.org/10.1061/(ASCE)ST.1943-541X.0002964.

-[1] Hartloper, de Castro e Sousa, and Lignos (2019).
+[2] Hartloper, de Castro e Sousa, and Lignos (2019).
 "A Nonlinear Isotropic/Kinematic Hardening Model for Materials with Discontinuous Yielding".
 Technical Report.

-[2] Hartloper, de Castro e Sousa, and Lignos (2019).
+[3] Hartloper, de Castro e Sousa, and Lignos (2019).
 "Sensitivity of Simulated Steel Column Instabilities to Plasticity Model Assumptions", Proceedings of the 12th Canadian Conference on Earthquake Engineering, Quebec City, QC, Canada